HimoriK/book/src/ch03-05-control-flow.md

 ## Control Flow

-The ability to run some code depending on whether a condition is `true` and to run some code repeatedly while a condition is `true` are basic building blocks in most programming languages.
-The most common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.
+Checking whether a condition is `true` and then run some code repeatedly is consistent in most programming languages.
+Common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.

 ### `if` Expressions

-An `if` expression allows you to branch your code depending on conditions.
+An `if` expression allows code branching depending on conditions.
 You provide a condition and then state, “If this condition is met, run this block of code.
-If the condition is not met, do not run this block of code.”
+If the condition is not met, do not run this block.”

 Create a new project called *branches* in your *projects* directory to explore the `if` expression.
 In the *src/main.rs* file, input the following: